 Over the last 10 years, the world has seen exciting new sports.
 Although many sports started at a grassroots level with a handful of enthusiasts, now many professional leagues and championships, lucrative TV rights deals, and many of the top athletes have become household names.

-So what are the sports that have gained popularity over the last 10 years and now dominate sport’s catalogs like older sports such as rugby?
+So what are the sports that have gained popularity over the last 10 years and now dominate sport’s catalogues like older sports such as rugby?

 1. Mixed Martial Arts (MMA)